-- Services and supplies provided to a donor when the recipient is not covered by this Plan; - Outpatient drugs, including biomedicals and immunosuppressants, that are not expressly related to an outpatient transplant occurrence; - Home infusion therapy after the transplant coverage period ends; - Harvesting or storage of organs without the expectation of an immediate transplant for an existing illness; - Harvesting or storage of bone marrow, tissue or stem cells without the expectation of a transplant to treat an existing illness within 12 months; or - Cornea or cartilage transplants unless otherwise preauthorized by Aetna.
+- Services and supplies provided to a donor when the recipient is not covered by this Plan: - Outpatient drugs, including biomedicals and immunosuppressants, that are not expressly related to an outpatient transplant occurrence; - Home infusion therapy after the transplant coverage period ends; - Harvesting or storage of organs without the expectation of an immediate transplant for an existing illness; - Harvesting and/or storage of bone marrow, hematopoietic stem cells, or other blood cells without intending to use them for transplantation within 12 months from harvesting, for an existing illness - Cornea or cartilage transplants unless otherwise preauthorized by Aetna.

 Aetna/Innovation Health offers a wide range of support services to those who need a transplant or other complex medical care.
-If you need a transplant, you or your physician should contact the National Medical Excellence Program[®] at 1-877-212-8811.
+If you need a transplant, you or your physician should contact the National Medical Excellence Program® at 1-877-212-8811.
 A nurse case manager will provide the support that you and your physician need to make informed decisions about your care.